-On 30 March 2020, the Subsidiary received an appointment to hear the order of the Supreme Administrative Court ruling on the appeal against the order on remedial provisional means dated 14 September 2016 on 30 April 2020.
-The court had an order to amend Clause 2 of the order of the Administrative Court by having the Subsidiary to pay compensation to the Royal Forest Department during the enforcement of the means to protect the interests of the applicant during the trail as per the notification of the Ministry of Natural Resources and Environment, Re: Determination of the licensee's compensation rates for forest plantations or perennial plantations payable to the government dated 10 November 2015, which is a governing law during the Administrative Court of First Instance ordered a remedial provisional mean.
-Regarding compensation of benefits from palm oil and other assets, which is not a dispute in this case, shall be in accordance with the law.
-If the Subsidiary does not agree to pay compensation or fees as required by law, the methods to protect the interests of the applicant during the trial shall be terminated and dismiss the order of the Administrative Court of First Instance Clause 3 and 4.
-The remainder shall be in accordance with the order of the Administrative Court of First Instance.

 On 27 April 2020, the Company received an appointment to hear the order of the Supreme Administrative Court ruling on the appeal against the order on remedial provisional means dated 14 September 2016 of the 2nd and 3rd defendants.
-The court had an order to amend Clause 2 of the order of the Administrative Court by having the Company to pay compensation to the Royal Forest Department during the enforcement of the means to protect the interests of the applicant during the trail as per the notification of the Ministry of Natural Resources and Environment, Re: Determination of the licensee's compensation rates for forest plantations or perennial plantations payable to the government dated 10 November 2015, which is a governing law during the Administrative Court of First Instance ordered a remedial provisional mean.
+The court had an order to amend Clause 2 of the order of the Administrative Court by having the Company to pay compensation to the Royal Forest Department during the enforcement of the means to protect the interests of the applicant during the trail as per the notification of the

+Ministry of Natural Resources and Environment, Re: Determination of the licensee's compensation rates for forest plantations or perennial plantations payable to the government dated 10 November 2015, which is a governing law during the Administrative Court of First Instance ordered a remedial provisional mean.
 Regarding compensation of benefits from palm oil and other assets, which is not a dispute in this case, shall be in accordance with the law.
 If the Company does not agree to pay compensation or fees as required by law, the methods to protect the interests of the applicant during the trial shall be terminated and dismiss the order of the Administrative Court of First Instance Clause 3 and 4.
 The remainder shall be in accordance with the order of the Administrative Court of First Instance.

-Palm Oil Crushing Mill
+Palm oil Crushing Mill

-As on December 31st, 2021, the Company has 2 crude palm oil extraction plants with the total production capacity of 180 tons of fresh palms per hour.
+As on December 31st, 2022, the Company has 2 crude palm oil extraction plants with the total production capacity of 180 tons of fresh palms per hour.
 This is deemed that the Company had the largest total capacity of in Chumphon province, a major palm oil source of the country resulting in the Company having earned the trust of farmers and fresh palm trading entrepreneurs because the Company is able to handle large amount of fresh palm.
-The Company 's palm oil crushing mill used Automation and Monitoring System technology in the production, which has helped increase production efficiency and resulting in good quality crude palm oil produced meeting the standards that is recognized by leading companies both domestic and abroad.
+The Company's palm oil crushing mill used Automation and Monitoring System technology in the production, which has helped increase production efficiency and resulting in good quality crude palm oil produced meeting the standards that is recognized by leading companies both domestic and abroad.
 It also allows the Company to control crude palm oil Loss in the production resulting in the Company production rate being good.